Malawi Parliamentary Women's Caucus: History

 Lonnie Phiri was a member of the Malawi Parliamentary Women Caucus and in October 2019 she and Liana Chapota came to Scotland for a week to meet Scottish parliamentarians.
 Lonnie Phiri chaired a fringe meeting at the 2019 Scottish National Party's annual conference.

 In 2020, Lonnie Phiri was the elected chair of Malawi's Parliamentary Women Caucus, whose 45 members were still a minority of the male-dominated National Assembly.
 In 2020 they were encouraged by Oxfam to talk to school children about gender-based violence.
 In 2021 the caucus were concerned that low ambitions and child marriage was endemic in girls in Malawi's primary schools.
 Caucus members went to visit schools to encourage the girls to work hard and be ambitious.
 Phiri wore a copy of the school uniform to make the point that she started in a primary school.

 Roseby Gadama became the elected chair of the Malawi Parliamentary Women's Caucus.
 She had faced tear gas and gunfire protests when she was standing for election in Thondwe and a later study conformed that women candidates faced discrimination during primary elections.

-During 2023 the Westminster Centre for Democracy and the Scottish National Party funded a study in collaboration with Gadama's Women's caucus.
+During 2023 the Westminster Centre for Democracy and the Scottish National Party funded a study in collaboration with the Women's caucus.
 Malawi is one of the four countries on the Scottish government's priority list for partnerships.
 The study looked at the existing women MPs in the Malawian parliament, their stakeholders, their successes and the barriers they faced in Malawi's society.
 Each year, the caucus's members have a three day retreat to discuss progress and strategy.
 The 2023 retreat was in Mangochi and it was funded by the Scottish National Party, Oxfam, the Centre for Civil Society Strengthening and the Westminster Foundation for Democracy.